 ”When all scores are settled, it will be written that Alfred Knopf was the greatest publisher this country ever had.
 A publisher lives by his list.
 Let us celebrate, as Alfred Knopf’s most fitting memorial, this astonishing roster of his authors.”

 Noting that it was a partial list, Mr. Hersey reeled off dozens of names, including W. H. Hudson, D. H. Lawrence, Thomas Mann, E. M. Forster, Max Beerbohm, Somerset Maugham, Willa Cather, T. S. Eliot, Langston Hughes, Albert Camus, Dashiell Hammett, H. L. Mencken, Jorge Amado, Yasunari Kawabata, James Baldwin, William Maxwell, John Updike and Helen Hedrick (the novelist that Mr. Knopf married in 1967, a year after his first wife, Blanche, died).
-A Nonreligious Service.
+A Nonreligious Service for more Best CVV Shop.

 New York literary and publishing figures – including friends and authors, and authors who became friends – arrived at the Campbell Funeral Home at Madison Avenue and 81st Street on a warm summer’s day from vacation resorts and as far away as Idaho to pay tribute to the publisher’s memory.